soo-park/organza/README.md

 ## How to see a test run of this site

+#### Use bash script given

+In terminal window in the folder downloaded, run the following command

+source roster_bash.sh

 #### Shortcut

 Copy the entire paragraph of the following inside the forked folder to run the web app

 virtualenv env; source env/bin/activate; dropdb intranet; createdb intranet; pip install -r requirements.txt; echo export secret_key='abc' > secret.sh; source secret.sh; python model.py; python seed.py; open 'http://localhost:5000'; python server.py;